SciProgCentre/KEEP-math/use-cases/fast-estimation.md

 val data = read(filename, type=Data:class)
 ```
 Or building of histogramm: for example, if I want use  [hep.aida](https://dst.lbl.gov/ACSSoftware/colt/api/hep/aida/package-summary.html), I must be create factory, next create histogramm and only later I can feel histogramm --- three action instead one action.
-Или же построение гистограммы: например при использовании, исследователь должен создать фабрику, затем создать гистограмму, и только потом он может гистограмировать, три действия там где достаточно одного.In addition, there is a separate issue of performance, for example, the existing solution in [kmath](https://github.com/altavir/kmath) is good in terms of thread safety, but memory consumption in the case of processing data with large dimensions is redundant and leads to high GC load.
+In addition, there is a separate issue of performance, for example, the existing solution in [kmath](https://github.com/altavir/kmath) is good in terms of thread safety, but memory consumption in the case of processing data with large dimensions is redundant and leads to high GC load.

 As a conclusion, it can be said that creating a compact and convenient Scientific DSL should be one of the goals realized when developing a library for scientific programming, and this DSL should be made similar to the Matlab / Python syntax to facilitate the transition.